Are you tired of relying on platforms like Substack to run your paid newsletter?

 Once you’ve done that, you need to set up a way to receive payments.

-Unlike Substack, MemberPress does not require you to use a particular payment gateway. it supports several popular payment gateways like PayPal, Stripe, Authorize.net, and more.
+Unlike Substack, MemberPress doesn’t force you to use a specific payment method.
+It works with several popular payment gateways like PayPal, Stripe, Authorize.net, and more.

 To add a payment method, go to MemberPress » Settings, click on the ‘Payments’ tab, and then click the ‘Plus’ button.